sgaut023/Chronic-Liver-Classification/README.md

 Methodology
 ------------
-Split data (55 patients) into training and test set:
+Split data (55 patients) into training and test sets:

 - 6 patients in the test set (10%)
 - 49 patients in the training set (90%)